Bionics

 Bionics or biologically inspired engineering is the application of biological methods and systems found in nature to the study and design of engineering systems and modern technology.

 The word bionic, coined by Jack E. Steele in August 1958, is a portmanteau from biology and electronics which was popularized by the 1970s U.S. television series The Six Million Dollar Man and The Bionic Woman, both based on the novel Cyborg by Martin Caidin.
 All three stories feature humans given various superhuman powers by their electromechanical implants.

 According to proponents of bionic technology, the transfer of technology between lifeforms and manufactured objects is desirable because evolutionary pressure typically forces living organisms—fauna and flora—to become optimized and efficient.
 For example, dirt- and water-repellent paint (coating) was inspired by the hydrophobic properties of the lotus flower plant (the lotus effect).

 The term "biomimetic" is preferred for references to chemical reactions, such as reactions that, in nature, involve biological macromolecules (e.g., enzymes or nucleic acids) whose chemistry can be replicated in vitro using much smaller molecules.

 Examples of bionics in engineering include the hulls of boats imitating the thick skin of dolphins or sonar, radar, and medical ultrasound imaging imitating animal echolocation.

 In the field of computer science, the study of bionics has produced artificial neurons, artificial neural networks, and swarm intelligence.
 Bionics also influenced Evolutionary computation but took the idea further by simulating evolution in silico and producing optimized solutions that had never appeared in nature.

 A 2006 research article estimated that "at present there is only a 12% overlap between biology and technology in terms of the mechanisms used".

 History

 The name "biomimetics" was coined by Otto Schmitt in the 1950s.
 The term "bionics" was later introduced by Jack E. Steele in August 1958 while working at the Aeronautics Division House at Wright-Patterson Air Force Base in Dayton, Ohio.
 However, terms like biomimicry or biomimetics are preferred in order to avoid confusion with the medical term "bionics."
-Coincidentally, Martin Caidin used the word for his 1972 novel Cyborg, which was adapted into the television film and subsequent series The Six Million Dollar Man.
+Martin Caidin used the word for his 1972 novel Cyborg, which was adapted into the television films and subsequent series The Six Million Dollar Man.
 Caidin was a long-time aviation industry writer before turning to fiction full-time.